Binuraa59/BlastAI/README.md

-## Complete code set for a fine-tuned Mistral 7b LLM tailored to the mining engineering industry
+## Complete code set and dataset for a fine-tuned Mistral 7b LLM for the mining engineering industry